 I integrate global contents in my online course to facilitate intercultural interactions in the discussion forums.
 I believe this will provide opportunities for international students to share ideas and perspectives on topics based on their cultural and past experiences.
-Inclusion of global or international contents provides students opportunities for to do collaborative activities via sharing of new ideas from their peers and instructors.
+Inclusion of global international contents provides opportunities for students to do collaborative activities via sharing of new ideas from their peers and instructors.
 Global content promotes critical thinking and dialogue for students in online learning.
 (Education faculty, diverse learning contents)